St Peter's Church, Bournemouth: History

 St Peter's was built over a period of twenty-four years from 1855 at the instigation of the first vicar of Bournemouth, the Reverend Alexander Morden Bennett, to replace an earlier building.
-G.E.
-Street was commissioned to create a finer church to match the beauty of the town.
+G. E. Street was commissioned to create a finer church to match the beauty of the town.
 It was the founding church of Bournemouth and was constructed between 1854 and 1879 on the foundations of the 1840s predecessor.
-G.E.
-Street later designed the Royal Courts of Justice in The Strand in London.
+G. E. Street later designed the Royal Courts of Justice in The Strand in London.
 The 202 ft tower and spire is a landmark across the town centre and beyond.
 It has unusual paintings, notable stained glass and alabaster.
 The church has a footprint of nearly 1200m2.

 The building was constructed in stages, each funded by public subscription, as the cost to build it as a whole was too great.
 The north aisle was the first part to be built, being added to the north side of the previous building in 1855, followed in 1859 by the clerestory and hammerbeam roof over the roof of the previous building, which was then removed.
-In 1863–64 the chancel, eastern transepts, and vestries were built, and in 1869–70 the 116ft-high tower was built.
+In 1863–1864 the chancel, eastern transepts, and vestries were built, and in 1869–1870 the 116 ft-high tower was built.
 The tower was not initially connected to the nave of the church, allowing a narthex and western transepts to be added between them in 1874.
-Finally, in 1879, the 86ft-high spire was added to the tower, completing Street's design.
+Finally, in 1879, the 86 ft-high spire was added to the tower, completing Street's design.

-In 1914, an extension was added to the north-east corner of the church, providing a vestry, office, and song school, and a basement area with lounge, kitchen, toilets, and boiler room.
+In 1914, an extension was added to the north-east corner of the church, providing a vestry, office, and song school, and a basement lounge area with kitchen, toilets, and boiler room.

 In 1926, the Chapel of the Resurrection was built in the churchyard south of the church to a design by Ninian Comper.
 It was intended as a mortuary chapel and was dedicated as a memorial to the fallen of World War I. The chapel was renovated in 2014, with a kitchen, toilet, and heating being added.

-On 23 April 2022, the church lychgate was damaged when two tree branches fell on it.